Defaultin/BeautyDeep/README.md

 # How to use

+1. Connect your phone and computer devices to the same network
-1. Open web-server and start the [server.py](https://github.com/Defaultin/BeautyDeep/blob/master/web-server/server.py)
+2. Open "BeautyDeep/web-server" and start the [server.py](https://github.com/Defaultin/BeautyDeep/blob/master/web-server/server.py)
-2. Wait until the neural network configurations are loaded
+3. Wait until the neural network configurations are loaded
-3. Install the mobile [application](https://www.google.com) or open mobile-app on your computer and run [main.py](https://github.com/Defaultin/BeautyDeep/blob/master/mobile-app/main.py)
+4. Install the mobile [application](https://www.google.com) or open "BeautyDeep/mobile-app" on your computer and run [main.py](https://github.com/Defaultin/BeautyDeep/blob/master/mobile-app/main.py)